toppa/Shashin/readme.txt

 === Shashin ===
 Contributors: toppa
 Donate link: http://www.toppa.com/shashin-wordpress-plugin
-Tags: Picasa, Highslide, image, images, photo, photos, picture, pictures, gallery, widget, widgets, video Requires at least: 2.9.1
+Tags: Picasa, Highslide, Twitpic, Youtube, image, images, photo, photos, picture, pictures, gallery, widget, widgets, video Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 2.6.3
+Stable tag: 3.0

-Shashin is a powerful WordPress plugin that lets you display Picasa photos, albums, and videos anywhere in your WordPress site.
+Shashin is a powerful WordPress plugin that lets you display photos and albums from Picasa, photos from Twitpic, and videos from Youtube anywhere in your WordPress site.

 == Description ==